golkar/microcosm/README.md

 Some pointers:
 * Set the max_position_embeddings to the longest tokenized sample length in your dataset.
 This is basically the longest sequence that can be handled because the model needs to set up positional encodings.
-* Passing an empty compute_metrics function (as in lines 147 and 157) tells the trainer to report the validation loss.
-Without this, no validation results will be logged.
 * Having report_to="wandb" on line 142 will log all the  stats to WandB.
 It's very convenient.

 #### 5. Train on the cluster!
 (WandB sweep)